-When he captured his third Amateur – he did that three years ago at Alpine, at age 54 – Pirie spoke about how he had to build his game.
+When he captured his third Amateur – he did that at Alpine in 2004, at age 54 – Pirie spoke about how he had to build his game.
 While he always has been a fine player, good enough to play at URI in an era that also included fellow Hall of Famers Dana and Paul Quigley, Pirie did not jump to the top level until he was in his mid 30s.
 He told the story about how he went to Mike Harbour for lessons.

 “I want to win a state championship.
 I’ve never won one,” Pirie told Harbour.
 “He looked at my swing and said, ‘You don’t have a chance.’
 That’s a true story.
 I turned to him and said, ‘Don’t you ever say that to me.’
 I told him, ‘You need to help me.
 If you help me, I’ll win.’“

 The two met for three months in the spring of 1989, before Pirie went to his dental office and before Harbour reported to his job at Potowomut.
 “He had a loop in his swing,” said Harbour.
 “He came at everything from the inside.
 And his hands didn’t hinge right.
 It made it hard for him to play the touch shots around the green.’’
 Pirie changed his swing so that it matched his fierce, now almost legendary competitiveness.